vamsi2106/TaskManagement_Backend/README.md

 ### Summary

 - This backend serves as the foundation for a Task Management Platform, offering essential functionalities such as user registration, authentication, task creation, retrieval, update, and deletion.
 - It leverages modern technologies like Express, Mongoose, and JWT for efficient and secure operations.
-- Detailed documentation is provided for each API endpoint, facilitating easy integration with frontend applications and ensuring smooth interaction with the backend.
+- Detailed documentation is provided for each API endpoints and ensuring smooth interaction with the backend.
-- Encapsulation principles and middleware usage enhance code organization, maintainability, and security.
 ```